Smoked Green Bean Casserole

 Arguably one of the most popular Thanksgiving side dishes, the humble Green Bean Casserole is a fantastic addition to any Thanksgiving table.

-It’s comprised of a few simple ingredients but is packed full of flavor and pairs perfectly with Thanksgiving mains like turkey and ham.
+With just a few simple ingredients, it’s packed full of flavor and pairs perfectly with Thanksgiving mains like turkey and ham.

-But, did you know you can level up your green bean casserole by cooking it on the smoker?
-It adds a nice, even layer of smoky flavor to the dish that will really bring it to the next level and impress your guests.
+Level up your green bean casserole by cooking it on the smoker.
+This will add a nice, even layer of smoky flavor to the dish, really bringing it to the next level.

 How to make Smoked Green Bean Casserole

-Let’s be honest, most of us have the recipe for green bean casserole memorized at this point.
-The recipe is popular and can even be found on the back of a can of green beans or cream of mushroom soup around this time of year.
+Let’s be honest: most of us have memorized the recipe for green bean casserole.
+The recipe is popular and can even be found on a can of green beans or cream of mushroom soup around this time of year.

-The famous casserole is a combination of canned green beans, cream of mushroom soup, milk, soy sauce, seasoning, and a fried onion topping.
+The famous casserole combines canned green beans, cream of mushroom soup, milk, soy sauce, seasoning, and a fried onion topping.
+If you want to get fancy, I also have a version of this recipe that uses homemade mushroom soup.

 1. Fried onions